There are now 3 possible online modes for units:

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case presentation (Failed Component), SLO 1, 2 and clinical assessment for every procedure (Failed Component), SLO 1, 2 components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case presentation (Failed Component), SLO 1, 2, clinical assessment for every procedure (Failed Component), SLO 1, 2, and professional behaviour assessment components.

 - Unit Coordinator(s)

 - Unit rules

 - DENT5312 Developmental and Behavioural Sciences 2; DENT5322 Diagnostic and Surgical Sciences 2; DENT5337 Restorative and Rehabilitative Sciences 7 and

 DENT5338 Restorative and Rehabilitative Sciences 8

 - DENT5313 Developmental and Behavioural Sciences 3; DENT5323 Diagnostic and Surgical Sciences 5 and DENT5341 Comprehensive Clinical Care 1

 Approved quota: 56—50 domestic includes high academic achievement direct pathway: 24 places, indigenous entry, rural: 3 places and standard pathway graduate applicants: 20; and 6 international.